 This was going to happen and he couldn’t stop it.
 “Please” he begged, “let me tell my parents.
 I need to be the one to tell them.”
-He put his head down on the table and began to openly weep as the realization hit home that the day he knew in his heart would come was finally here.
+He put his head down on the table and began to openly weep as the realization that the day he knew in his heart would come was here.
 He was going to have to face the consequences of his actions.
 “Oh God, I am going to lose everything and everyone.
-They will take Cole from me.”
+They’ll take Cole from me.”

 She was being comforting in spite of how much of a fuck up he was.
 He started to breathe again.
 “You still love me?”